UoMResearchIT/programming_with_python/_episodes/03-numpy_essential.md

 ## Noisy Signal

 Now we are going to add some random noise to that curve.
-To do it we can use the numpy function `normal` from the module `random` provided by numpy library.
-We will scale the magnitude of the noise so it is (roughly) a 10th of the magnitude of the gaussian maximum:
+To do it we can use the NumPy function `normal` from the module `random` provided by NumPy library.
+We will scale the magnitude of the noise so it is (roughly) a 10th of the magnitude of the Gaussian maximum:
 ~~~
-noisy = np.random.normal(g, scale=g.max()/10)
+noisy = np.random.normal(g, scale=g.max() / 10)
 plt.plot(x, noisy)
 plt.show()
 ~~~